danielsanei/uav-replenishment/README.md

 #### Tin Can Detection
 For this task, our drone was required to detect red, blue and green colored tin cans.
 Since the cans are all RGB and circles of the same size, we decided to downgrade from a YOLO model and use a simple OpenCV algorithm that uses an HSV color scale to find contours.
-This task is still under development.
+This task is still under development, but the skeleton algorithm can be found in [code/object-detection/detect_circle.ipynb](code/object-detection/detect_circle.ipynb).
 <div align="center">
     <img src="images/tin_can_detect.png" alt="tin_can_detection" />
 </div>